andr-ll/npsh/README.md

 Node.js package scripts helper.

-Inscludes commonly used scripts for CI, so they can be added from one `npm` package instead of being copied among different repos.
+Includes commonly used scripts for CI, so they can be added from one `npm` package instead of being copied among different repos.